The CARES Act expanded Unemployment Insurance benefits through three different programs:

 and other HUD administered housing programs.

-The $600, as well as the PUA benefit amount, will count as unearned income when determining eligibility during SNAP application and recertification procedures.
+The $600, as well as the PUA benefit amount (and the regular UI benefit), will count as unearned income when determining eligibility during SNAP application and recertification procedures.

-The $600, as well as the PUA benefit amount, will counted as unearned income for SSI purposes, thus it is very likely that many SSI beneficiaries will have their SSI benefits suspended.
+The $600, as well as the PUA benefit amount (and regular UI), will counted as unearned income for SSI purposes, thus it is very likely that many SSI beneficiaries will have their SSI benefits suspended as a result of receiving the weekly $600 PUC benefit.
 However, SSI recipients will not lose their Medicaid coverage while in receipt of the additional $600, at least for the duration of the coronavirus emergency.

-Once the extra $600 ends on July 31st, and as long as the regular PUA benefit amount does not make them ineligible, SSI recipients will have their SSI benefits reinstated.
+Once the extra $600 ends, and as long as the regular PUA benefit amount does not make them ineligible, SSI recipients will have their SSI benefits reinstated.

 Qualifying for the Pandemic Unemployment Compensation